 - Wheel diameter: This is one more crucial factor as it determines the overall height of your skates, which in turn affects the acceleration, roll time, speed stability, and the weight of the wheel.
 Here is a chart to help you understand the wheel diameter better.

 |65mm- 70mm||Outdoor, long-track speed|

 - Lips: These are the edges of the wheel and can affect the overall grip of the wheels.
-Square lips (pointy edges) have a maximum contact patch and more grip, whereas rounded lips give less traction and provide more cruise ability, making them great for outdoors.
+Square lips (pointy edges) have a maximum contact patch and more grip, whereas rounded lips, which are generally found in cruiser roller skate wheels, give less traction and provide more cruise ability, making them great for outdoors.

 Roller skate wheels will be subjected to wear and tear, and so, you may have to replace them often.
 Remember all these points while choosing replacement wheels, as the performance of the skates depends on these.
 We hope this list helps you pick the right set of roller skate wheels.